tanvir86/java-dev-assignment/readme.md

 the count of prime numbers less or equal to the given input n.
 There might be lots of other manager classes like this.

 Our desired socket server should be able to handle subsequent requests from clients.
-So one specification of the socket server would be, it must be able to handle incoming requests in parallel.
+So one specification of the socket server would be, it must be able to handle incoming requests in parallel **for every socket connection**.

 TCP/IP Socket Client
 --------------------